GaoangLiu/GaoangLiu.github.io/_posts/2021/2021-10-15-Python-Dataclasses.md

 ---
 layout: post
 title: Python Dataclasses
 date: 2021-10-15
-tags: [dataclass]
+tags: dataclass
-categories:
-- python
+categories: python
+author: GaoangLau
 ---
+* content
+{:toc}

 <img src="https://cdn.jsdelivr.net/gh/ddots/stuff@master/2021/work_in_progress_pixabay.png" width="50%">

 A data class is a class typically containing mainly data.
 It is created using the `@dataclass` decorator from `dataclasses` module.
 The decorator `@dataclass` automatically adds generated special methods such as `__init__()` and `__repr__()` to user-defined classes.